Beginner’s Guide to ComfyUI

 Using ComfyUI Manager

 After the installation, you should see an extra Manager button on the Queue Prompt menu.
-Clicking it shows a GUI that lets you

 The Install Missing Nodes function is especially useful for finding what custom nodes that are required in the current workflow.